denmch/hello-perlis/README.md

 # HELLO PERLIS

-This is a simple, single file PHP plugin shamelessly based on Matt Mullenweg's 'Hello Dolly' plugin, which write random lyrics to the upper right corner of your WordPress.org admin screen.
-Instead of showtunes, we're going to see the famous 'Epigrams on Programming' by Alan J. Perlis (**ACM SIGPLAN Notices**, September 1982).
+This is a simple, single file PHP plugin shamelessly based on Matt Mullenweg's 'Hello Dolly' plugin, which writes random lyrics to the upper right corner of your WordPress.org admin screen.
+Instead of showtunes, we're going to see the famous 'Epigrams on Programming' by Alan J. Perlis (*ACM SIGPLAN Notices*, September 1982).

 ## Installation